razvanstanga/varnish-caching-wordpress-plugin/readme.txt

 Purges Varnish Cache when your site is modified.
 Varnish Caching sends a PURGE request to Varnish Cache when a page or post is modified.
 This occurs when editing, publishing, commenting or deleting an item, and when changing themes.

 <a href="https://www.varnish-cache.org/">Varnish</a> is a web application accelerator also known as a caching HTTP reverse proxy.
 You install it in front of any server that speaks HTTP and configure it to cache the contents.
 This plugin <em>does not</em> install Varnish for you, nor does it configure Varnish for WordPress.
-It's expected you already did that on your own.
+It's expected you already did that on your own using the provided config files.

 Not all pages are purged every time, depending on your Varnish configuration.
 When a post, page, or custom post type is edited, or a new comment is added, <em>only</em> the following pages will purge: